andrey-vasilyev/advent_of_code/15/readme.md

---- Day 15: Science for Hungry People ---
+##Day 15: Science for Hungry People

 Today, you set out on the task of perfecting your milk-dunking cookie recipe.
 All you have to do is find the right balance of ingredients.